2011 Flat Rock–Trenton tornado

 2011 EF4 tornado in Alabama, U.S.

-On the afternoon of April 27, 2011, a large, long-tracked, and destructive high-end EF4 tornado, known informally as the Section–Flat Rock EF4 by the National Weather Service, moved across portions of North Alabama and North Georgia, tracking near the towns of Section, Pisgah, Flat Rock, Higdon and Rosalie in Alabama and Trenton in Georgia along its 47 mi track.
+On the afternoon of April 27, 2011, a large, long-tracked, and destructive EF4 tornado, known informally as the Section–Flat Rock EF4 by the National Weather Service, moved across portions of North Alabama and North Georgia, tracking near the towns of Section, Pisgah, Flat Rock, Higdon and Rosalie in Alabama and Trenton in Georgia along its 47 mi track.
 The tornado directly killed 15 people, injured at least 50 more, and impacted hundreds of structures.
 It occurred as part of the largest tornado outbreak in modern history, and was one of multiple EF4-rated tornadoes to be confirmed that day.

 The tornado first touched down near Section, initially producing EF0 and EF1-rated damage to trees and homes before becoming violent north of Pisgah.
 Several homes were heavily damaged in the area and trees were blown down; the tornado killed 13 people in Jackson County alone.
 The tornado maintained its intensity as it moved through Dekalb County before crossing into Dade County, Georgia at EF4 intensity, where two people would be killed and heavy damage was inflicted to the community of Trenton.
 The tornado lifted after 56 minutes on the ground.
 Damage from the tornado was rated EF4 on the Enhanced Fujita scale, and damage surveyors estimated that the tornado had maximum estimated wind speeds of approximately 190 mph.
 WDEF-TV described the tornado as the "longest-running in our area".